Rkomi98/MyBlog/files/Geoinformatics/GeoData_en.md

 - $R_t$ and $R_r$ are the distances from the transmitter and receiver to the specular reflection point.

-On calm (specular) surfaces, energy is concentrated at one point in the DDM.
-On rough surfaces (ocean agitated by wind), energy disperses to form a "horseshoe" shape in the DDM map; the amplitude of this dispersion is directly correlated with wind speed.
+On calm (specular) surfaces, the energy is concentrated at one point in the DDM.
+On rough surfaces (ocean agitated by wind), the energy disperses to form a "horseshoe" in the DDM map; the amplitude of this dispersion is directly correlated with wind speed.

 > 🎮 **Interactive Simulation.** Do you want to see how Delay Doppler Maps change with varying wind, altitude, and incidence angle?
 Try the [GNSS-R DDM simulation](Assets/simulations/ddm/index.html) based on the model described here.